google/WebFundamentals/src/content/en/fundamentals/security/credential-management/retrieve-credentials.md

 [`navigator.credentials.get()`](https://developer.mozilla.org/en-US/docs/Web/API/CredentialsContainer/get),
 and add `mediation: 'optional'` or `mediation: 'required'` to show the account chooser.

-When mediation is required, the user is always shown an account chooser to sign in.
+When `mediation` is `required`, the user is always shown an account chooser to sign in.
-When mediation is optional,
+This option allows users with multiple accounts to easily switch between them.
-the user is explicitly shown an account chooser to sign in after a [`navigator.credentials.preventSilentAccess()`](web/fundamentals/security/credential-management/retrieve-credentials#turn_off_auto_sign-in_for_future_visits) call.
+When `mediation` is `optional`, the user is explicitly shown an account chooser to sign in after a [`navigator.credentials.preventSilentAccess()`](web/fundamentals/security/credential-management/retrieve-credentials#turn_off_auto_sign-in_for_future_visits) call.
 This is normally to ensure automatic sign-in doesn't happen after the user chooses to sign-out or unregister.

-In this example, mediation is optional:
+Example showing `mediation: 'optional'`:

     var signin = document.querySelector('#signin');
     signin.addEventListener('click', e => {